andrewrady/mavue-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Rails 5 api application for testing web applications for Martial Arts Studios.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.4.2

-* System dependencies

-* Configuration
+* Configuration - tba

-* Database creation
+* Database creation - currently runing sqlite for local, planning to use postgrese for qa, production

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions - tba

-* ...